All Ages tabletop RPG Review: Shrewmanji!

 Note: This post may contain affiliate links.
 At no additional cost to you, I may earn a small commission from purchases made using them.
 TTRPGkids uses this to keep the site going.
 Read full disclosure here.

-For understanding the mechanics, players do either need help with counting or need to be able to count to 20 and use dice since this does use a d20 dice system.
+For understanding Shrewmanji‘s mechanics, players do either need help with counting or need to be able to count to 20 and use dice since this does use a d20 dice system.
 For my 3yo, we helped him with recognizing some of the larger numbers, but otherwise, he loved rolling lots of different dice and seeing if he won.
-We also placed the appropriate dice on the pictures on his character sheet (i.e. put the d6 on the d6 picture, the d8 on the d8 picture, etc), so it was super easy for him to know what dice to roll for each ability.
+We also placed the appropriate dice on the handy pictures on his character sheet (i.e. put the d6 on the d6 picture, the d8 on the d8 picture, etc), which really helped with tracking the ability dice on his own.

 You get to choose what your strongest and weakest abilities are out of BODY, MIND, and HEART.
 The strongest one you choose gets to use a larger die (so chances of higher rolls!).
 This gives some uniqueness between characters and helps with them working together to balance out each other’s abilities.